AngleProtocol/angle-docs/whitepapers.md

 Whitepapers are static documents explaining the concepts and inspiration behind the design of the modules of the protocol.
 The up-to-date source of truth for each module and product functionality is this documentation guide.

-{% hint style="info" %}
-You may find translations of these whitepapers in the [international](resources/international/) section of this docs.
-{% endhint %}

 ## Transmuter

 {% file src="whitepapers/Transmuter.pdf" %}